cds-snc/gcds-docs/src/en/components/checkbox/design.md

 ## Checkbox anatomy

-**The legend** acts as a heading to identify the grouped checkboxes
+**The fieldset legend** acts as a heading to identify the grouped checkboxes

-**The hint text** gives a person additional information about the checkbox grouping.
+**The fieldset hint** gives a person additional information about the checkbox grouping.

 **The checkbox** shows, using the presence or absence of the checkmark, whether an option has been selected or not.